 The people at Airbnb came up with an innovative solution: a unique digital environment that allowed designers and engineers to work together effortlessly.
 This single digital environment allows files to display updates in real-time and reflect real data, rather than each team working on separate systems.
 This cut out the constant revisions and enabled the three teams to work together on a shared platform.
 The whole existing business process was reengineered to enable teams at Airbnb to recreate screens in 45 minutes instead of days of revisions.

-This exercise in business process reengineering helped Airbnb overcome an inefficient and bothersome business process and allow the designers, researchers, and developers to collaborate on a platform that led to a better, finished product.
+With this business process reengineering example you can understand how this exercise in helped Airbnb overcome an inefficient and bothersome business process and allow the designers, researchers, and developers to collaborate on a platform that led to a better, finished product.

 Business Process Reengineering is a great way to revamp your existing business processes to suit your needs.
 When you take a look at your existing processes and see all of the issues, BPR provides you an opportunity to fix all of these issues in one swoop by redesigning the whole process from scratch.